nsourlos/MCP_git_repo_to_single_file/README.md

 ## Configuration

+> **Note for Windows Users**: This MCP server may have compatibility issues on Windows systems.
+It has been primarily tested on macOS.
+If you encounter issues on Windows, consider using WSL (Windows Subsystem for Linux) for better compatibility.

 ### Cursor Configuration

 Cursor has native MCP support.
 Add this to your Cursor MCP settings file at `~/.cursor/mcp.json`: